 A cost effective, easy-to-use board portal for purpose-driven organisations.
 Hundreds of organisations use Our Cat Herder to improve their board meetings and their board’s governance.

-On-demand governance knowledge for your entire for-purpose or not-for-profit board.
-Take your governance and leadership knowledge to the next level.
+Board Professional Development & Board Evaluation.
+Pair On-demand governance knowledge for your entire for-purpose or not-for-profit board with our powerful board evaluation toolkit to take your governance and leadership knowledge to the next level.

 Webinars for Directors